School of Motion teamed up with Puget Systems and Adobe to Develop the Ultimate After Effects Computer.

 - Price: $5,441.16

 This configuration is based on the original scope from the video above, but updated with modern tech.
-As you can see, the CPU speed is incredibly fast, even though it is ‘only’ 16 cores.
+As you can see, the CPU speed is incredibly fast and taking advantage of Intel’s new hybrid architecture to give terrific single- and multi- threaded performance.
 It has a ton of RAM and a very beefy GPU.
 We also have multiple fast hard drives including an NVMe drive for the OS and disc cache.
 This allows us to place our project files, disk cache, and applications on separate hard drives, which will increase performance.

 If you’re looking for a more entry-level option here’s a nice computer that also packs a punch.